 Welsh Corgis are some of the most popular dog breeds for families.
 They’re lively, energetic, intelligent and affectionate dogs.
-But before bringing a Corgi into your home, you may be wondering if Corgis will get along with children.
+But before bringing a Corgi into your home, you may be wondering if Corgis will get along with the family children.

 If you’re looking to bring home a Corgi, then this guide is for you.
 Here’s everything you need to know on how to raise these dogs with kids.
 We also discuss why they can make great playmates for kids and the potential pitfalls of raising Corgis with children.

 RECOMMENDED: 50 Best Dogs for Children